calebmsword/kivy/README.md

 Now, the `pos` attributes of the Label instances are recalculated whenever `root.points`, `image.pos`, or `image.size` changes.
 Funnily enough, these attributes weren't used in the calculation at all, but their appearance in kvlang caused the bindings to apply.

 This trick, which I call the "bind pattern" or the "bind trick", gives you the best of both worlds.
-You get concise binding boilderplate written for you, but also are able to abstract complicated logic away from kvlang.
+You get binding boilderplate written for you while also keeping complicated logic away from kvlang.
 It also has effect of taking what is normally _implicit_ binding logic and making it _explicit_, without sacrificing the concision kvlang's automatic bindings provide.
-By reading this code, it's more clear than usual exactly which variables kvlang creates bindings to, something that can be easy to forget sometimes.
-I personally prefer explicit behavior or implicit behavior myself.

 This pattern is quite helpful and has saved me a lot of time.
-It is important that you clearly document the role of the `bind` keyword in a docstring under the Python method to clarify its purpose; otherwise, it may greatly confuse your coworker when they see a keyword argument that seems to do nothing.
+Note that it is important to document the role of the `bind` keyword in a docstring under the Python method or you may greatly confuse your coworker when they see a keyword argument that seems to do nothing.

 The only thing that annoys me about this trick is that my IDE always complains to me that I'm declaring a keyword argument that isn't used in the method.
 I've wondered if its possible to create a decorator so I can do something like